 Many pizzamen I’ve met have described dough-making as a nuanced process.
 If the goal is to make a quality product that will bake to chewy and crunchy perfection, they say you can’t follow an exact recipe because variations in humidity and air temperature affect the outcome.

 Only experienced hands can make dough come out year-round within a narrow range of uniformity, and only a bread guru could transcribe that process into a set of reliable instructions.
 Jim Lahey, the celebrated owner of Sullivan Street Bakery, did just that.
 His bread cookbook (it also has pizza recipes) emphasizes a no-knead, 12-18 hour rise time process that culminates in awesome good bread.

 A few weeks ago I visited Jim at the bakery and watched him work.
 As I arrived, the Hobart was churning a beige mass of butter, sugar and flour.
-The project — chocolate chip cookies — has been on his plate since early July, but he didn’t seem flustered by the amount of effort it has taken so far.
+The project — chocolate chip cookies — has been on his plate for over five months but he didn’t seem flustered by the amount of effort it has taken so far.

 “What’s the goal?”
 I asked him.

 “Crisp and chewy at the same time,” he said, adding, “I’m never happy with anything, Michael.”

 “But at some point you let it go.”
 I said.

 “Kind of,” he said.
 “A bit.
 I want to hypothesis-test and this is a hypothesis.
 The issue is an execution issue.
 I wasn’t really paying attention to weight.
 I prefer using a spoon to do this — like old school — like Mom-in-the-kitchen school.”